Prakash-sa/computer-fundamentals/Computer Networks/05-networking-devices.md

 # Networking Devices

 ## Modem
-- Modulates digital data into analog signals and demodulates incoming analog signals.
+- Converts digital signals to analog (and back) for DSL, cable, or fiber services.
-- Interfaces end-user equipment with ISP infrastructure (DSL, cable, fiber ONT).
+- Can be standalone or integrated with routers/firewalls provided by ISPs.

 ## Router
-- Routes packets between different IP networks using routing tables and protocols.
+- Operates at Layer 3, selecting next hops using routing tables and protocols.
-- Performs NAT/PAT, firewall filtering, and VPN termination on many edge devices.
+- Performs NAT/PAT, firewalling, VPN termination, DHCP, and QoS in branch deployments.
+- Interview Q: *"Difference between router and default gateway?"* — the gateway is the router IP configured on hosts.

 ## Switch
-- Operates at Layer 2, forwarding frames based on MAC addresses.
-- Creates separate collision domains per port and supports VLAN segmentation, QoS, and PoE.
+- Layer 2 device building MAC address tables to forward frames per port.
+- Supports VLANs, trunking (802.1Q), PoE, STP/RSTP, QoS, port mirroring, and sometimes Layer 3 routing.
+- Interview Q: *"How does a switch learn MAC addresses?"* — inspects source MAC of incoming frames and associates it with the ingress port.

 ## Hub
-- Legacy repeater that broadcasts incoming bits to all ports without inspection.
+- Multiport repeater broadcasting every bit to all ports; creates one collision domain.
-- Creates a single collision domain; largely obsolete but useful for lab sniffing.

-## Additional Building Blocks
+- Rare today but still referenced in CCNA/ITF+ fundamentals.

+## Access Point
-- **Access points:** Provide Wi-Fi connectivity and bridge wireless devices to the wired LAN.
+- Bridges wireless clients to the wired network; handles authentication (802.1X), roaming, and RF optimization.

-- **Gateways:** Translate between different protocol families or industrial buses and IP networks.
-- **Security appliances:** Firewalls, IDS/IPS, and proxies enforce policies at network boundaries.
+## Firewall/UTM
+- Filters traffic based on rules; modern appliances incorporate IDS/IPS, anti-malware, and SSL decryption.

+## Load Balancer / ADC
+- Distributes traffic across multiple servers at L4/L7, offloading TLS and providing health checks.

+## Interview Cheat Sheet
+- *"What is the function of a Layer 3 switch?"* — Combines switching and routing, often used for inter-VLAN routing.
+- *"Why use a gateway instead of connecting directly to the Internet?"* — Enforces security, NATs private IPs, and provides policy control.